dustinpfister/blog_posts/_posts/threejs-userdata.md

 layout: post
 categories: three.js
 id: 804
-updated: 2022-05-20 05:52:45
+updated: 2022-05-20 06:14:21
-version: 1.43
+version: 1.44
 ---

-In [threejs](https://threejs.org/) there is a standard way of adding custom user data for a [mesh object](/2018/05/04/threejs-mesh/), and any other object based off of the [object3d class](/2018/04/23/threejs-object3d/), which is the [user data object](https://threejs.org/docs/#api/en/core/Object3D.userData).
+In [threejs](https://threejs.org/) there is a standard way of adding custom user data for a [mesh object](/2018/05/04/threejs-mesh/), and any other object based off of the object3d class, which is the [user data object](https://threejs.org/docs/#api/en/core/Object3D.userData).
 This is just an empty object that is not used by any internal logic of threejs itself, thus it is safe to park custom, user defined key value pairs in an object such as a mesh, group, camera, or whole scene object.

 If I need to park some custom application data that has to do with a specific object, it is a good idea to do so by adding it to this user data object, as that will help to make sure that it is done in a safe way that will not conflict with anything internal with threejs.
 Many other libraries and frameworks have some kind of data object that is part of an instance of some kind of class as a way to park data that I want to have assigned to a given object also, and it makes sense to use it as that is what it is there for.